pedrovazpimenta/challenge/README.md

 The project is a simple implementation of the requirements.
 Some improvements can be made, such as:
 - A CI/CD pipeline to automate the deployment process.
-- Connecting the logger with a database and monitoring system.
+- Connecting the logger with a database and monitoring system (for example, OpenSearch or BigQuery).
-- Unittests for the FastAPI server.
+- Unittests for the FastAPI server (triggered in the CI/CD pipeline with coverage check).
 - Automated checks for linting, code quality and security (can be done with the CI/CD pipeline).
 - Terraform scripts (or other IaC) for the infrastructure setup.
 - Better model training in general: automated model selection, hyperparameter tuning, feature engineering, etc.
-- Using a real database for the users and their credentials.
+- Using a real database for the users and their credentials, and a function to renew the access token automatically, or;
-- A function to renew the access token automatically.
+- Instead of in app authentication, in the deploy to the cloud, use a restricted VPC and a VPN to access the API, running it in a private subnet in isolation and leaving the authentication to the cloud provider if necessary, reducing the attack surface and application overhead, as we want to provide inferences as fast as possible.

 As a final remark, there is a structure for future connection directly with the client's database, as required.
 One can use the `app/utils/db_connection.py` module to connect to the database and use its functions to retrieve the data and make a batch prediction and then store the result into the `price` column.
 It was made this way as it would be very easy to reuse the model inference functions and create a new endpoint to trigger the process.
 The same can be made for the training process, as a similar function can be written to retrieve the data from the database, split and train the model.
 The only thing that needs to be done is to create a new endpoint in the FastAPI server to trigger the process.